Romania · tool

 Local etiquette

-- •Tipping: It's customary to tip around 10% in restaurants if service is good; it's often not included in the bill.
+- •Tipping: 10-15% is customary in restaurants if service is good; it's often not included in the bill.
+Some places might add a 'service charge', check your bill.

-- •Cash vs. Card: While cards are widely accepted in hotels, restaurants, and larger shops, it's wise to carry some cash for smaller establishments, street food, or markets.
+- •Cash vs. Card: While cards are widely accepted in most restaurants and shops, it's wise to carry some cash (Romanian Leu - RON) for smaller establishments, markets, or street food.

-- •Reservations: For popular restaurants, especially in the Old Town during peak hours or weekends, making a reservation is highly recommended.
+- •Reservations: Recommended for popular restaurants, especially on weekend evenings in the Old Town or upscale areas.

-- •Meal Times: Lunch is typically eaten between 1 PM and 3 PM, and dinner is usually later, from 7 PM onwards, with many locals eating closer to 8 PM or 9 PM.
+- •Meal Times: Lunch is typically eaten between 12 PM and 2 PM, and dinner usually starts later, around 7 PM or 8 PM, often extending into the evening.